Dear (Foster) Momma of a Stranger’s Child,

 YOU were meant to make a difference in the world.

 You will get hurt.
 You will have many sleepless nights.
 You will have some doubts, regrets, and desires for do-overs.
-You will be exhausted.
-You will get angry.
+You will be exhausted and you will get angry.
 You may even be ignored.

 Your Father in Heaven sees your actions.
 He sits with you in the midnight hours when the stranger’s child is raging.
 He is with you when you walk out of court rooms or meetings still not knowing what the future holds for the child in your care.
-He hears your pleas.
-He sings over you in your fretful night’s sleep.
+He hears your pleas and sings over you in your fretful night’s sleep.

-Perhaps someday, the little one you are loving on, praying for, staying up all night with, advocating for, crying over, taking in or letting go, will grow up to be a Momma (or even a Daddy) of a Stranger’s Child.
+Perhaps someday, the child you are loving on, praying for, staying up all night with, advocating for, crying over, taking in or letting go, will grow up to be a (foster) Momma (or even a Daddy) of a Stranger’s Child.

 Isn’t that worth it all?